zmalone/chef-web-docs/source/test-your-infrastructure-code/rhel/index.md

 How would you diagnose the error?
 You might start by manually verifying that the database software is installed and running and that you can run basic queries.
 Or you might start by looking at other aspects of your configuration, such as user, group, and file permissions.
 It might take some time to discover that the firewall is blocking access to the required port.
 After you remedy the error, you may need to repeat the verification process to ensure that other functionality continues to work like you expect.

-With Chef, you use _code_ to create cookbooks that express the desired state of your systems.
-You can also use code in a similar way to verify that the cookbooks you write do what you expect.
-The article [Overview of test driven infrastructure with Chef](/skills/test-driven-development/) outlines some of the more popular testing tools, and in this tutorial you'll use several of them.

-[START_MODAL video-overview Watch the video]

-In this video, Frank Webber outlines why testing is an important part of your Chef workflow.

-<iframe class="embedded-video" src="//www.youtube.com/embed/HnalNLa8Pbo" frameborder="0" allowfullscreen></iframe>

-[END_MODAL]
+There are several ways to approach cookbook testing.
+Many Chef users take a _test-driven approach, where you write your tests first before you write any Chef code.
+With this approach, you write tests that initially fail and then write just enough code to make them pass.
+Other users have code they've already written and want to test or simply prefer to write their Chef code first.
+Both approaches are acceptable, and in this tutorial, you'll use both.

-Rather than focusing on the specific kinds of software testing, like unit and integration testing, in this tutorial we'll focus on these questions:
+Rather than focusing on the [specific kinds of software testing](/skills/test-driven-development/), like unit and integration testing, in this tutorial we'll focus on these questions:

 * Did our cookbook place the system in the desired state?
 * Are our resources properly defined?